 Players are not the only ones that benefit from private soccer lessons.
 Private soccer lessons can be extremely beneficial for coaches as well.

 - Earn additional money.
-We will dive into what to charge for private lessons shortly, but in general, coaches can make great money per hour with private lessons.
+We will dive into what to charge for private lessons shortly, but generally, coaches can make great money per hour with private lessons.

 - Build your coaching resume.

-- Work with a variety of players that you may not typically be able to with your dedicated club team.
+- Work with various players you may not typically be able to with your dedicated club team.
 This will help you become a more well-rounded coach with more extensive experience.

 - Play a significant part in player development.

-- Improve your ability to quickly identify and correct players on various skills.
+- Improve your ability to identify and correct players on various skills quickly.

 Qualities of soccer lessons that are worth it